There are many types of Aloe plants in the world. This article shares some popular Aloe types with pictures for easy identification.

 Squarrosa Aloe is highly sensitive to rot and frost.
 Having low humidity and the proper temperatures is essential.

 Aloe Blue Elf is a popular, attractive landscape, Aloe.
 This dwarf grows from 6″ inch rosettes of blue-green leaves to a height and width of 2′ feet.

 The Aloe Blue Elf has a compact growth habit and demands little care and attention under the right conditions.

 Aloe Cameronii – Red Aloe

 Aloe Cameronii originates from Zimbabwe and Malawi.
-It grows at a slow rate and can live up to 40 years with proper care.
+It grows slowly and can live up to 40 years with proper care.

 Aloe Marlothii – Mountain Aloe

 Aloe marlothii grows in the rocky, mountainous regions of South Africa.
 It grows to a height of 8′ to 10′ feet.

 It has a dense rosette of fleshy, grayish-green to blue-green leaves ending with a sharp point.
 The leaf edges have reddish-brown spines.

 During its growing season, keep the plant watered.
 During winter, reduce watering.
 The Mountain Aloe produces orange to red flowers from fall to winter.